Vampaier2/Born2beroot-/README.md

 ## 🔸First things to setup and sudo install

-- `lsblkon` terminal to see partitions -> + Shows hard disks, SSDs, USB drives, and partitions.
+- `lsblk` terminal to see partitions -> + Shows hard disks, SSDs, USB drives, and partitions.
 - login as root or use `su -` to enter as root
 - `apt-get update -y` -> updates the package list
 - `apt-get upgrade -y` -> upgrades all installed packages to the latest versions